MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-integration-implement-tax-integration-activities.md

 Then this subclass will query all the transaction lines and charges and other useful information from the database and save them to the document object.

 So the work here is to create and implement a new subclass of `TaxIntegrationAbstractDataRetrievalTemplate` and name it like `TaxIntegration***DataRetrieval`.
-There already exist some data retrieval classes for integrated transactions:
+There are data retrieval classes for the integrated transactions for your reference:

 - AxClass/TaxIntegrationPurchTableDataRetrieval
 - AxClass/TaxIntegrationPurchParmTableDataRetrieval